stratum/testvectors-runner/README.md

 make bmv2
 ```

-> Note: `bmv2` container runs on `host` network and creates two veth pairs on host machine which are used for testing data plane scenarios.
+> Note: The `bmv2` container runs on the `host` network and creates two veth pairs on host machine which are used for testing data plane scenarios.

+To start Stratum on hardware switches, including devices with Barefoot Tofino and Broadcom Tomahawk, visit the [Stratum Project repo](https://github.com/stratum/stratum) for details of how to get Stratum running on supported devices.

 ## Get Test Vectors